alvinnabil/GoVlash/README.md

 - This application uses Swing, not JavaFX.
 - VM arguments are not required.
 - Database connection is executed only during login to avoid UI freezing.
+- For jafafx-sdk and mysql-connector-java you can find and download it on google or the other trusted platform such as github etc.

 # Author
 Alvin Nabil Thoriq